-You’ve gone to your doctor, hospital or the pharmacist and now you don’t feel better.
+You’ve gone to your doctor, hospital, or the pharmacist and now you don’t feel better.
 You feel worse and you suspect you may have a medical malpractice claim on your hands.
 What do you do?

 Many people think they have a medical malpractice lawsuit if their doctor made a mistake while treating them, but that may or may not be true.
 The truth is, there’s a whole lot more to a medical malpractice case than just getting hurt.
-While the details for making a medical malpractice claim varies from state to state, there are three important things you must prove regardless of where you live.
+While the details for making a medical malpractice claim vary from state to state, there are three important things you must prove regardless of where you live.
 They are:

 - the medical professional owed you a duty of care (you were their patient)